 Whether you are an employee or an owner you have arenas that you operate with some influence in.
 I’ve said it before that I believe businesses can change the world.
 While there might be a lot to unpack, no one would argue that businesses are indeed changing the world, many times for the worse.
 However, you and I have an opportunity to change that!
-There are 3 key areas of impact for businesses that many leaders get 1 or 2 right but rarely get all 3 right.
+Most businesses usually master 1 of these 3.
+Successful companies might get 2 of these right.
+However, only missional businesses are getting all 3 of these.

 A business has a great impact on the lives of those that work there.
 It’s such a big deal that much research has been given to workplace happiness, creating winning cultures and even vacation lengths.
 Obviously, the research is all about creating efficiencies in the workplace to increase production.
 However, many of these systems for creating a culture work on principles that, at their core, are Biblical.

 If you’re the leader of your organization then it’s your duty to be intentional about these values.
 It really makes a big difference.
 If you’re a leader in an organization but not the decision-maker, then it’s your job to bring your values to the workplace and influence from within.

 I met with one business owner that told me that when he first started his business he just wanted to create a business that generated profits so he could give.
 The business was a vehicle.
 The comment he made was that there were no “Christian businesses” in heaven.
 Sadly this is the view of many of my business colleagues.

 In his attorney world, there was no place for religion.
 He would tell me and so he would focus on giving and doing good but keep his work and religion separate.
 That’s good because I don’t want religion in my work.
 I do want Jesus though.